Fleny113/Hexus/README.md

 If you want to manually parse the log files the format is as follows: `[<date>,<type>] <message>` where

-- `date` is a date in UTC time using the following format: `MMM dd yyyy HH:mm:ss`
+- `date` is a date in UTC time using the ISO8601 format
 - `type` is one of `STDOUT`, `STDERR` or `SYSTEM`, with `SYSTEM` being used for Hexus messages like the application start or stop while `STDOUT` and `STDERR`for the actual logs of the application
 - `message` is the actual message the application logged to the console